Classes Begin September 17th

 During your assessment, you’ll meet with a TJACE@PVCC advisor and register for classes.
 Please note that any tuition or fees must be paid before you can begin your classes.

-SUMMER 2018 ASSESSMENT DATES & TIMES
+FALL 2018 ASSESSMENT DATES & TIMES

-Summer assessments are available on the following days:
+Please call to make an appointment for your assessment.
+Fall session assessments are available on the following days:

 OTHER ASSESSMENT OPTIONS